 Q. How much time does the Fellows program take?

-Our most recent BD Fellows are a diverse and committed group of science and engineering graduate students and postdocs who spent the past year developing the commercial potential of their research.
+Our Business Development Fellows are a diverse and committed group of science and engineering graduate students and postdocs who spent the past year developing the commercial potential of their research.
 Read the spotlight stories below to learn about their research and experience.